mailsudiptabiswas/Master-Docker-from-Scratch-to-Scale/capstone-lab/README.md

-# 🎓 Capstone Certification Lab – Final Docker Challenge
+# 🎓 Capstone Project Lab – Final Docker Challenge

 This is your final practical project for mastering Docker in real-world DevOps scenarios.